Announcements abound at first major conference of 2015

 Military and policy dogs

-Zoetis launched the Rimadyl K-9 Courage Program to help with annual health care costs for as many as 500 retired military and police dogs.
+Zoetis launched a program to help with annual health care costs for as many as 500 retired military and police dogs.

 The program will provide $300 on a debit card annually for each participating dog toward services at veterinary clinics such as wellness examinations, vaccinations, and grooming.

 Zoetis has joined with The Sage Foundation for Dogs Who Serve and the National Police Dog Foundation to publicize the new program and verify applicants.
 The company is donating an additional $10,000 to each of the foundations to support their general work for service dogs.
 Zoetis’ overall contribution for the health care costs of the retired dogs and the donations to the partner organizations will total up to $170,000.

 Matthew Foster, a former corporal with the Marine Corps, has joined with The Sage Foundation and Rimadyl K-9 Courage Program to help retired military dogs.
 Foster adopted one of his explosives detection dogs, Mick.

 "I know firsthand the wear and tear on these dogs while they are in service, and having a program to help offset their medical needs after retirement is very useful,” he said.
 “After what you go through with your dog in the military and then to adopt them afterward, you wouldn’t want to say goodbye to your partner because you couldn’t afford to take care of him.”

 Information about the program can be found at rimadylk9courage.com.

 Idexx announced that it will offer a new test of kidney function, measuring symmetric dimethylarginine, to identify chronic kidney disease in cats and dogs sooner than with traditional methods.
 The company plans to include SDMA testing in all routine chemistry profiles at no additional cost and with the same turnaround time.